Signals Are Not States: Neuro-Symbolic Safeguards for Culturally Aware Classroom AI: Problem Formulation

 \section{Problem Formulation}

 We consider a classroom episode as a multimodal stream

-where $X^{v}$ denotes visual observations (e.g., frames from one or more cameras), $X^{a}$ denotes audio, $X^{\ell}$ denotes linguistic content such as ASR transcripts or lesson text, and $X^{c}$ denotes contextual metadata such as seating layout, subject, activity phase, and lesson plan.
+where $X^{v}$ denotes visual observations, $X^{a}$ denotes audio, $X^{\ell}$ denotes linguistic content such as ASR transcripts, translations, or lesson text, and $X^{c}$ denotes contextual metadata such as seating layout, subject, activity phase, lesson plan, language configuration, region, classroom norms, local rubric, and, when ethically collected, stakeholder or annotator background relevant to interpretation.

-The goal is to predict, summarize, or answer a classroom query about a target variable $y \in \mathcal{Y}$, where $\mathcal{Y}$ may correspond to student-, group-, or class-level outputs such as confusion hypotheses, participation summaries, collaboration episodes, or responses to structured classroom questions.
-Unlike direct end-to-end models, \method{} introduces explicit intermediate objects:
+The goal is to answer a classroom query or produce a scoped hypothesis $y \in \mathcal{Y}$, where $\mathcal{Y}$ may include student-, group-, teacher-, or class-level outputs such as confusion candidates, participation opportunities, collaboration episodes, or evidence-grounded answers to structured classroom questions.
+Unlike direct end-to-end prediction, \method introduces explicit intermediate objects:

-where $g_m$ are perceptual grounding modules, $\Gamma$ maps their outputs into symbolic facts, and $R$ is an executable reasoner that returns a prediction $\hat{y}$, an evidence trace $\evidence$, and a confidence or support score $s$ under policies $\pol$.
+where $g_m$ are perceptual grounding modules, $\Gamma$ maps candidate observations into symbolic facts, and $R$ is an executable reasoner that returns a prediction $\hat{y}$, an evidence trace $\evidence$, a support score $s$, and a stereotype-risk score $\risk$ under policies $\pol$.